lindenb/jvarkit/README.md

 ## Download

 A pre-compiled jar is available at [https://uncloud.univ-nantes.fr/index.php/s/4sL77oWR2BFzSBH](https://uncloud.univ-nantes.fr/index.php/s/4sL77oWR2BFzSBH) .

 ## Compilation

 Since 2023, most tools (but not all) are now packaged into one application `jvarkit.jar`.
+Tools that were executed like `java -jar toolname.jar` are now executed as `java -jar jvarkit.jar toolname`.
+The documentation is not always up to date on this point.

 See the documentation at [https://jvarkit.readthedocs.io/](https://jvarkit.readthedocs.io/).

 ## Containers

-jvarkit is available as a **Docker** at [https://hub.docker.com/r/lindenb/jvarkit](https://hub.docker.com/r/lindenb/jvarkit) .
+jvarkit is available as a **Docker** container at [https://hub.docker.com/r/lindenb/jvarkit](https://hub.docker.com/r/lindenb/jvarkit) .
 The jar is compiled under `/opt/jvarkit/dist/jvarkit.jar` so a command should be  `docker run java -jar /opt/jvarkit/dist/jvarkit.jar` .
 Nevertheless GUI/Swing applications don't work.

 ## Author